Body Armour UK Logo

 Home Office Scientific Development Branch (HOSDB)

-Knives that pose the most serious threat to armour systems are termed “engineered”.
-This in Plain English means a blade type that when slammed into a wooden block, would retain its shape and pointed effectiveness to be capable of being used again in its original, relatively undamaged state.
+Knives that pose the most serious threat to body armour systems are termed “engineered”.
+This in Plain English means a blade type that when “fully impacted” into a wooden block, would retain its shape and pointed effectiveness to be capable of being used again in its original, relatively undamaged state.

-If you were to examine most kitchen knives, you would realise that these “drawer knives” do not really qualify for inclusion.
-Slamming a bread knife into a wooden surface would probably snap the blade.
+If you were to examine most kitchen knives, you might determine that such “drawer knives” do not really qualify for inclusion.
+Fully impacting a bread knife into a wooden surface would probably snap the blade.
 In fact, most household knifes will bend if presented with any degree of force.
-The instant a Knife starts to bend is the physical energy point where the weapon looses its penetration potential.
+The instant a Knife starts to bend is the physical energy point where the pointed knife weapon looses its penetration potential.

 Protection